 Be careful, because the script does not ask for confirmation.

 If you do not trust the script or me, then first set Outlook into offline mode and only then execute BulkDeleteAppointments.
-Sometimes the script does throw an error, which seems to be caused by some unhandled appointment properties.
-In this case simply re-start the script on the remaining appointments.

 Setup